OracleUniverse/apex-realtime-messaging/README.md

 ## 💖 Support the Project

-If you find **Tree Select Plugin for Oracle APEX** helpful in your applications,
+If you find **real-time messaging Plugin for Oracle APEX** helpful in your applications,
 you can support its continued development and future enhancements.

 Your support helps keep this plugin open, documented, and frequently updated.